 By putting community back into the game, by stripping back the gloss and commerciality, the AFLW has hit on something that is bringing in new audiences.
 It feels like a game you can bring kids to and not worry about drunks in the crowd, about fights breaking out, about sexist and racist insults hurtling out from the stands.
 The players see themselves as role models and actually behave accordingly.
 And so far, the betting agencies are keeping their distance.

 I expected the AFLW to ignite me as a feminist.
 Finally, a hard-fought win in a male-dominated sport and administration — a chance for girls growing up loving footy like I did to be able to play, and for them to see women play at the elite level and know it is something they could one day do too.
 But the best surprise of all is that AFLW has reignited my love of the game.
 By stripping back the commerciality and taking the sport back to the community, AFLW has taken Aussie Rules back to its purest form — a highly inclusive, accessible and enjoyable game.

 I hope the AFLW continues to grow and thrive.
 I hope it bring new audiences to the game we love and fosters new players and improve conditions for these pioneering teams.
 But let’s hope it also helps to remind us all of what Aussie Rules used to be and can be again — a game.
 Not a brand, or a font for gambling or advertising.
 Just a really bloody great game, for everyone.

 Feature image via AFL Victoria Female/Twitter.

-Kylie Maslen is a writer from Adelaide, now based in Melbourne.
+Kylie Maslen is a writer from Adelaide.
 She tweets (very often about footy) at @kyliemaslen or you can see her work at kyliemaslen.com